openimis/openimis_docs/user_manual/register/medical_service.rst

     * ``Level``

-      Select from the list )Simple Service, Visit, Daz of Staz, Hospital Case), the level for the medical service.
+      Select from the list (Simple Service, Visit, Day of Stay, Hospital Case), the level for the medical service.
 Mandatory.

     * ``Price``